-The Clinical Instructor or appropriate radiographer will complete this evaluation while observing the student's performance and after reviewing the resulting images.
+The Clinical Coordinator, Preceptor, or appropriate radiographer will complete this evaluation while observing the student's performance and after reviewing the resulting images.
 Exams on real patients should be performed whenever possible.
-Students may simulate some exams (designated on the Student Record of Competencies/Proficiencies) but the decision is up to the Clinical Coordinator.
+Students may simulate some exams as designated by the ARRT but the decision is up to the Clinical Coordinator.
 The competency evaluations are graded and are part of the clinical education course grade.